gattaca-com/helix/incidents/post_mortem_28_nov.md

 | 10496174    | 2024-11-28 07:15:11 | Titan   | {TITAN}                                 | 0.01780644328 |
 | 10496230    | 2024-11-28 07:26:23 | Titan   | {BLOXROUTE_MAXPROFIT,TITAN}             | 0.02206454917 |

+Note: Bloxroute disabled headers at slot 10495752.
+However, their logic continues to serve get_payload requests, marking the payload as delivered while withholding headers for invalid blocks, which is why you still see Bloxroute relays in the CSV after this slot.

 For a full detailed report of impacted slots, [download the CSV file](./invalid_merkle_root_incident_impact.csv).